 By better structuring our pages, sites, and content to account for these differences in search mechanics, not only does it increase our rankings in Google search results, but we can also capture traffic across different devices and search queries.
 You're also better positioned to rank well in search engines, and algorithms evolve over time because you're creating lots of thorough, well-structured content that will meet any searcher's goals.

 How To Start Implementing Topic Clusters and Content Pillars on Your Website

 There are several different theories about exactly what each of these pages should look like and what should be included in them.
 And, truthfully, the necessary components for a successful topic cluster will mostly vary industry to industry and term to term.
 However, there are a few basic tenets and tactics that are universally important:

 Do an Audit of Your Existing Content: Your topic clusters should include all of the blogs, articles, videos, infographics, and photos that you have on a single topic.
 Spend time digging through your existing content and make sure that everything fits inside of your content pillar.

-Keep, Kill, Combine: As you audit through your content, don’t be afraid to combine pages and posts that have lots of overlapping information and make them into a longer, better, and more high-quality page.
+Keep, Kill, Combine: As you audit through your content, don’t be afraid to combine pages and posts that have lots of overlapping information and make them into a longer, better, and higher-quality page.
 And if you have content that’s just bad, old, or outdated, don’t be afraid to archive it and redirect that URL to something more relevant and timely.

 Focus on Quality: Ultimately, the goal is to create a cluster of content based on a single topic that is high-quality in the eyes of readers.
 Pages that have high bounce rates or send users off your website quickly are signals to Google that you have low-quality content on your website.